Chubek/CodingChallenges/SlidingWindowMinMax/Readme.md

 #Sliding WIndow Problem

-A stable of Olympiads (stupid as they are).
+A stable of Olympiads.
 Explanations inside.